-Georgia Justice Project provides high-quality legal representation to the poorest members of our community.
+Georgia Justice Project provides high-quality, pro-bono criminal defense for the poorest members of our community.
 But we don’t stop there.
 In fact, we don’t even start there.
 Every client GJP represents also receives comprehensive social services to help them address the underlying issues that got them into trouble with the law in the first place.
 Often, these issues include substance abuse, unemployment, low educational attainment, anger management, and the dearth of opportunity that comes from a lifetime living in poverty.
 We stay with our folks long after the legal case is resolved – because, as nice as a good legal outcome is, that is not all that we are about.
 We want our clients to live productive lives, and we try to put as much support in place as we can and offer it for as long as it is needed.

 Because of our innovative and long-term approach, $100 means a lot to GJP and our clients.

 - $100 can offset court fees that our clients could never pay.

 - $100 can provide MARTA breeze cards so clients can get to job interviews or to meetings with their attorney and social worker at GJP.